-RelayCaster™ by Motama server appliances offer a turnkey solution that enables optimized transmission of IPTV streams.
+RelayCaster™ by Motama server appliances offer a turnkey solution that enables optimized transmission of live IP streams.
 With RelayCaster™, reliability and data rates of contributing and distributing live content can be greatly improved, and packet loss issues can be solved efficiently.

 RelayCaster™ enables distribution of your content across any distance, to any place that is reachable by Internet infrastructure.
 RelayCaster™ allows for replacing expensive satellite links or fibers, or expensive contracts with CDN service providers.
 In contrast to these services, RelayCaster™ is not limited to certain regions or data centers.
 With optional encryption, your streams will be protected between all senders and receivers (AES).